 Costello lived in several locales for only months at a time, trading work for necessities.
 His interest in healthy living brought him back to Western New York in the summers to help host The Living Now Festival of Healing and Transformation, which focused on raw foods, yoga, meditation and alternative building.

 Only after he made a permanent move back to Buffalo to help care for his ailing grandmother did Costello consider going back to school.
 He had successfully gotten his own contracting business off the ground but was ready for a new challenge, first pursuing his associate’s degree at Erie Community College and then transferring to UB.

 With a passionate interest in design and the environment, and practical experience in building, Costello hit the ground running.
 He graduated in May with the highest GPA in his class and has already earned several design honors.

 His design concept “House2o” for a residential community in Buffalo’s Allentown neighborhood earned Costello and classmate Ryan Hughes UB’s Undergraduate Award for Excellence in Research, Scholarship and Creativity.
 The proposed community is built on inverted planes to naturally aid the site’s filtration system.
 Rainwater is diverted into low-lying pools to support plant life and water recreation and to mitigate impacts on Buffalo’s combined sewer system.

-Faculty members at the Buffalo School have taken note of Costello’s talent, engaging him in several experimental design-build projects as well as commissioned work.
+Faculty members at the School of Architecture and Planning have taken note of Costello’s talent, engaging him in several experimental design-build projects as well as commissioned work.